brcolow/lambda-java-runtime/README.md

 deployed to AWS by running `mvn install`.
 To build the runtime without deploying to AWS (for testing, for example) run `mvn package`.

+# mvn-assembly-plugin

+Make sure you have copied `src/assembly/lambda_deployment_package_assembly.xml` to your project.

 # TODO (Public Consumption)

 * Make it possible to supply a custom name for the published runtime.